humanhighway/inventingwithmonster.github.io/src/pages/20190207-how-to-fix-final-argument-passed-to-useeffect-changed-size-between-renders.md

 ["visible,hidden"];
 ```

-With the incoming array reduce down to just one item in the comparitor array.
+Your array prop will now always take up just one item in the `useEffect` comparitor array.

 ## What's with the comma?

 Oh yeah.
 So the comma might seem superfluous.
-After all, it's unlikely that different pose names are going to return the same string when you `join` them (but not impossible).
+After all, it's unlikely that different pose names are going to return the same string when you `join` them.

-If the array contains numbers this scenario becomes far more likely:
+But crucially, it isn't impossible.
+And if the array contains numbers instead of strings, this scenario becomes far more likely:

 ```javascript
 [0, 1, 2] -> ['012']